 No one says on his or her deathbed, “Oh, if only I had spent more time at work!”
-Regret comes in relation to “what I did and what I did not do” throughout one’s life.
+Regret comes in relation to “what I did and what I did not do” throughout our life.

 A Dominican friar from Colombia, Fr.
 Nelson Medina, OP, has assembled a list of the most common regrets he’s heard expressed by people he has accompanied at the end of their lives.

-In this gallery of images, you will find the most common regrets heard on people’s deathbeds.
+Click the slideshow below to discover the the most common regrets heard on people’s deathbeds.

 Hate no one.
 God never comes where there is no love for our neighbors.